You’ve probably seen this iconic photograph, made famous when it was published by Life magazine decades ago:

-It wasn’t a couple celebrating a marriage proposal.
+And it wasn’t a couple celebrating a marriage proposal.

-It was two random people in New York City’s Times Square, spontaneously reacting to the news of the end of a world war.
+Surprisingly, it was two random people in New York City’s Times Square, spontaneously reacting to the news of the end of a world war.

 This photograph became the iconic symbol of V-J Day.

 For many people, hearing the term V-J day may jog a vague memory of something learned in school long ago.
 It’s definitely not as well-known as Memorial Day or Labor Day.

 V-J Day is short for “Victory in Japan Day.”
 On August 15, 1945, Imperial Japan surrendered to the Allied powers after two atomic bombs caused massive loss of life and resources to Japan, bringing about the long-awaited end of World War II.
 Japan signed the official surrender document on September 2, 1945.
 In the United States today, we celebrate the end of this historic war on the official day of surrender, September 2.

 Without a doubt, September 2 became a consequential day in history.